The Founding of St. Mary

 In 1810, a parcel of land closer to the center of Alexandria was purchased for the new church.
 By 1826, Reverend Father Joseph W. Fairclough, Pastor, erected the Sanctuary and the major portion of the present church at its current location – 310 South Royal Street.

 Throughout the centuries that followed, the Church of Saint Mary has played a crucial role in the growth of Catholicism in Virginia.
 From her inception, the Church of Saint Mary became the “Mother Church” to mission churches in Maryland, Virginia and West Virginia.
 Among the earliest of the “mission” churches was Saint Ignatius in Oxon Hill, Maryland, which remained a Mission until 1948 (now part of the Archdiocese of Washington).
-These missions have flourished, becoming independent parishes within the Diocese of Richmond (1820), the Diocese of Wheeling-Charleston (1850), and the Diocese of Arlington (1974), which now numbers over sixty-nine parishes.
+These missions have flourished, becoming independent parishes within the Diocese of Richmond (1820), the Diocese of Wheeling-Charleston (1850), and the Diocese of Arlington (1974), which now numbers over seventy parishes.
 With the current enrollment exceeding 700 students, the Church of Saint Mary parish elementary school, founded in 1869, remains the largest elementary school in the Diocese.